tai271828/NanoRCS/README.md

 The repository is still under construction for section 04-07.
 Please contact the authors for more details.

+# Getting started:

+1. Clone this repository by `git clone --recurse-submodules <address of this repo>` to include submodule ichorCNA and customized adaptation.
+2. Install `nextflow` and `snakemake` and `R` in your environment.
+3. Further dependencies are described in each folder in this repository separately.

 # Repository content
 ## Pre-processing
 ### 00_preprocessing_tumor_vcf